amoodie/shoreline_extract/README.md

 ## Running the program

-Once the data are properly organized into the `data` folder, you can open your Matlab GUI and navigate to and open `build_shorelineset.m`.
+Once the data are properly organized into the `data` folder, you can open your Matlab environment and navigate to and open `build_shorelineset.m`.
 See the parameter list at the top of the script, and make any modifications if necessary.
 Run the program.